oh-lang/oh/wishlist.md

 5. it would be nice to use some sort of parentheses for generics (lean towards [])
 6. it would be nice to avoid `new` when instantiating a type, `x_(123)` or `#y(456) instead of `x_ new(123)` or `#y new(456)`.
-7. generics for types and functions should be distinguishable from the subscript operator
+7. generics for types and functions should be distinguishable from the subscript operator(??)
      * `m[offset:]: str_` to declare the subscript operator,
      * `some_class[123]` to use the subscript operator on an instance `some_class`,
      * `fn[require: #of, #of: #any](of:): #int` to declare a generic function,
      * `fn[#of: #int](1234)` to call the generic function,
-     * `#my_type[#of:]` to declare a type that generalizes over an inner type,
+     * `#my_type[#of:]: ...` to declare a type that generalizes over an inner type,
      * `#my_type[#int]` to use the type specialized to `#int`.
      * but why do we need to distinguish between `fn_[generics...]` and `some_class[...]`?  can't `fn[generics...]` just be a way to create